Measurement of the CKM angle $\gamma$ in $B^\pm\to D K^\pm$ and $B^\pm \to D \pi^\pm$ decays with $D \to K_\mathrm S^0 h^+ h^-$: Systematic uncertainties

 \section{Systematic uncertainties}

 Systematic uncertainties on the measurements of the \CP observables are evaluated and are presented in Table~\ref{tab:systematic_uncertainties}.
 The limited precision on (\ci, \si) coming from the combined \besiii and \cleo~\cite{bes3prd,Krishna} results induces uncertainties on the \CP parameters.
-These uncertainties are evaluated by fitting the data multiple times, each time with different (\ci, \si) values sampled according to their experimental uncertainties and correlations.\footnote{The detailed output of this study is available as supplemental material to this paper at [publisher will insert URL], and provides sufficient information to determine the correlation between this uncertainty and the corresponding uncertainties of future \g measurements that also rely on the same strong-phase measurements. } The resulting standard deviation of each distribution of the \CP observables is assigned as the systematic uncertainty.
+These uncertainties are evaluated by fitting the data multiple times, each time with different (\ci, \si) values sampled according to their experimental uncertainties and correlations.\footnote{The detailed output of this study is available as supplementary material to this paper at the publisher's \href{https://link.springer.com/article/10.1007/JHEP02(2021)169}{\texttt{website}}, and provides sufficient information to determine the correlation between this uncertainty and the corresponding uncertainties of future \g measurements that also rely on the same strong-phase measurements. } The resulting standard deviation of each distribution of the \CP observables is assigned as the systematic uncertainty.
 The size of the systematic uncertainty is notably much smaller than the corresponding uncertainty in Ref.~\cite{LHCb-PAPER-2018-017} due to the improvement in the knowledge of these strong-phase parameters~\cite{bes3prd, Krishna}.

 The non-uniform efficiency profile over the Dalitz plot means that the values of (\ci,\si) appropriate for this analysis can differ from those measured in Refs.~\cite{bes3prd,Krishna}, which correspond to the case where there is no variation in efficiency over the Dalitz plot.
 Amplitude models from Refs.~\cite{Belle2018,BABAR2010} are used to calculate the values of \ci and \si both with and without the efficiency profiles determined from simulation.
 The shift in the \ci and \si values is taken as an estimate of the size of this effect.
 Pseudoexperiments are generated assuming the shifted \ci and \si values and fit with the default values of \ci and \si.
 The mean bias of each \CP observable is assigned as a systematic uncertainty.
 The assumption that the relative variation of efficiency over the Dalitz plot is the same in selected \BtoDK and \BtoDpi candidates is verified in simulated samples of similar size to the \BtoDpi yields observed in data.
 No statistically significant difference is observed and no systematic uncertainty is assigned.